Friends-of-Monika/mas-awesome-content/README.md

 <details open>
 <summary><h2 style="display: inline-block">🔧 Submods</h2></summary>

+### ⭐ Featured Submods

+*Submods that are absolute must-have and many people would agree with that.*

 > [!WARNING]
 > Before you download any submods, make sure to *read the instructions* that
 > come with them!
 In particular, *please do not* download submods using the